mahoney1/docs/animaltracking-tutorial.md

   - the IBM Blockchain VS Code extension to manage the whole development inside VS Code - a powerful and seamless IDE for the developer.
   - Fabric 1.4's new programming model (eg, application client SDK, gateways, wallets, event SDK enhancements, and of course the new Fabric Contract changes)
-  - Typescript Contract and Client applications (Event Listeners, Query Clients etc)
+  - Typescript Contract and Client applications (Event Listeners, App Clients etc)
-  - Tabler React (the Github project at https://github.com/tabler/tabler-react for a React-based Dashboard app
+  - Tabler React (the Github project at https://github.com/tabler/tabler-react for a React-based Dashboard app template dashboard app
-  - Adding customisations, suited to the use case / Ledger data being extracted.
+  - Adding customisations, suited to the use case / Ledger data being extracted
-  - starting local, verifying from your IBM Blockchain IDE that everything works locally ; then promote the smart contract to an IBM Blockchain Platform Cloud instance, and show integration to that SaaS environment from your IBP Clients and the React Dashboard app.
+  - starting local, verifying from your IBM Blockchain IDE that everything works locally ; then promote the smart contract to an IBM Blockchain Platform Cloud instance, and show integration to that SaaS environment from your IBP Clients and to the React Dashboard app.

 Thanks for trying it out!
-If you have any issues, please raise an issue on my Github project (click 'Issues') with full details of the problem you're facing - thanks!)
+If you have any issues, please raise an issue on my Github project (click 'Issues') at https://github.com/mahoney1/animaltracking with full details of the problem you're facing - thanks!)

 As a last step, it is good practice to close out your current folders in VS Code, in preparation for your next tutorial or project.